MicrosoftDocs/cloud-adoption-framework/docs/ready/enterprise-scale/dine-guidance.md

 ---
 # Adopting policy driven guardrails

 Before diving into the steps you can take to gradually adopt the usage of policies, it is important to first understand what and where they are used within the Azure landing zone reference implementations and why.
-This will then help you to understand whether you want to completely prevent `DeployIfNotExists` (DINE) or `Modify` policies from making changes within your Azure environment or not.
+This will then help you to understand whether you want to prevent `DeployIfNotExists` (DINE) or `Modify` policies from making changes within your Azure environment.

 >[!NOTE]
 > This scenario and approach outlined in this article is not intended for or recommended for the majority of customers.
 Please review the below [Why?](#why) section in full before deciding whether this is suitable and required for your environment.